 - More importantly, what action do you want them to take?

 Here’s an example:

-Some common goals of web design for small businesses include:
+Some common goals of web design for mental health professionals include:

 - Get your name and brand out there.

 - Clearly explain what products and services you offer.

 - Provide information that answers questions from potential clients.